-After doing a bit of research, it turns out that such proactive process of handling unhappy customers is not as common as it may seem.
+After doing a bit of research, it turns out that such a proactive process of handling unhappy customers is not as common as it may seem.
 According to a recent survey by Salesforce, only 51% of customers state that companies understand their needs and expectations.

 Many customers believe companies haven’t caught up with their expectations.
 And even fewer (47%) believe companies record their feedback.

-The least that businesses should be doing is to become aware of their customer feedback and keep track of the ratio of their happy to unhappy customers by calculating the Net promoter score.
+To define detractor, The least that businesses should be doing is to become aware of their customer Satisfaction and keep track of the ratio of their happy to unhappy customers by calculating the Net promoter score.

 An NPS tool can prove to be useful in this case.
 It can help businesses capture customer feedback and categorize them into three basic categories.

-- Promoter: If a customer gave a score of 9 or 10 then the customer is clearly a promoter of the brand.
+- What is Promoter: If a customer gave a score of 9 or 10 then the customer is clearly a promoter of the brand.

 - What is a Detractor: to define detractor, If a customer gave a score of 6 or below, then the customer is a detractor.

-- Passive: If a customer gave a score of 7 or 8 then the customer is passive
+- What is Passive: If a customer gave a score of 7 or 8 then the customer is passive

-The ratio of promoters to detractors is a critical metric to understand the overall sentiment of your customers.
+The ratio of promoters to detractor definition is a critical metric to understand the overall sentiment of your customers.

 Successful businesses often keep track of the same and have an exponentially higher percentage of promoters v/s their detractors.
 But there remains a grey area of receiving no feedback.

 Many businesses make the common mistake of perceiving the absence of negative feedback as a sign of customer satisfaction.
 Well, the bad news is that your customers may not be happy, or worse.

-In this article, we focus on this important customer category called “the detractors” and what are the critical measures to handle them.
+In this article, we focus on this important customer category called “what is a detractor in NPS” and what are the critical measures to handle them.